davidseve/Test-argcd18/README.md

-# What`s new in OpenShift GitOps 1.8
+# What's new in OpenShift GitOps 1.8

-In this repo there are demos about two new features in
+In this repository, there are demos of two new features in OpenShift GitOps 1.8

 [Multiple Sources for an Application](multiplesources/README.md)